 Read more about content marketing strategy here.

-Comparing Content Marketing to Social Media Marketing can look both confusing and very similar.
+Comparing Content Marketing to Social Media Marketing can look both confusing and yet very similar.

-So the social media content marketer is left with sharing links from blog posts with just a few text content or just a few minute video some times.
+So, the social media content marketer is left with sharing links from blog posts with just a few text content or just a few minute video some times.

 Interestingly, both your website and Social Media Platforms can be used to drive your content marketing outcomes.
 But, the major twist is that you can’t use the exact same content marketing strategy for both your website and social media.